Knocknoc

 What is it?

-The platform orchestrates existing network infrastructure rather than routing traffic through a proxy cloud.
-Supported targets include Palo Alto firewalls, Fortinet devices, cloud security groups (AWS, Azure, GCP), Linux iptables, and reverse proxies (HAProxy, Nginx).
-No endpoint agent is required.
+The platform orchestrates existing network infrastructure and host-based firewalls rather than routing traffic through a proxy cloud.
+Supported technologies include Windows Firewall (2019+), Linux IPTables, Palo Alto firewalls, Fortinet devices, Checkpoint, cloud security groups (AWS, Azure, GCP, Digital Ocean), Cloudflare IP allow lists, SaaS application allow lists (like Salesforce), Solaris/SPARC, HP-UX/PA-RISC and reverse proxies (HAProxy, Nginx).

 Why did they build it?

-Border devices have become a primary attack vector.
-Vulnerabilities in Fortinet, Palo Alto, and Ivanti appliances have led to enterprise compromises.
+On the external side, border devices are still a primary attack vector.
+Vulnerabilities in Fortinet, Palo Alto, and Ivanti appliances often lead to enterprise compromises.
 VPN endpoints are targets for brute-force attacks and credential stuffing.
-Management interfaces for network equipment are often exposed to the internet for remote administration.
+Management interfaces exposed on the internet for remote administration are also frequently targeted.

-Organizations also run legacy applications that cannot be patched or modernized (file transfer appliances, payroll systems, industry-specific software) that lack MFA support and contain pre-authentication vulnerabilities.
-These systems require remote access but are unsafe to expose directly.
+Organizations also run legacy applications that cannot be patched or modernized (file transfer appliances, payroll systems, industry-specific software), that lack MFA support and contain pre-authentication vulnerabilities.
+These systems require remote access but are unsafe to expose directly to the internet.

 How does Knocknoc orchestrate existing firewall infrastructure?